Hoi Polloi: Plot

-In a cinematic adaptation of George Bernard Shaw's 1913 play, Pygmalion, Professor Richmond champions the belief that social behavior is predominantly shaped by environmental factors rather than inherent traits.
-Engaging in a high-stakes wager with his colleague, Professor Nichols, Richmond asserts his ability to refine a common individual into a gentleman through meticulous training and exposure to refined surroundings.
-Nichols, however, counters with the proposition to refine three common individuals, thereby testing the limits of Richmond's theory.
-The unwitting subjects of this experiment happen to be the Stooges, initially employed as garbage men.
+In a cinematic adaptation of George Bernard Shaw's 1913 play Pygmalion, Professor Richmond champions the belief that social behavior is predominantly shaped by environmental factors rather than inherent traits.
+His colleague, Professor Nichols, insists that social behavior is determined by heredity.
+Proposing a high-stakes wager, Richmond says it would take him no more than three months to transform an individual from the lowest stratum of society into a gentleman through training and exposure to refined surroundings.
+Nichols accepts the wager on condition that Richmond refine three individuals, thereby testing the limits of Richmond's theory.
+Soon afterward, the professors encounter the Stooges, employed as garbage men, and recruit them as test subjects.

 Despite earnest efforts to instill proper etiquette and refinement, the Stooges continually falter in their assimilation to high society.
-At a lavish society party hosted by Richmond, the Stooges' comportment descends into chaos, marked by a series of comical mishaps and social blunders.
-These include sartorial hijinks, inelegant dancing, and a cascade of faux pas involving grooming, culinary decorum, and surreptitious theft.
-The culmination of their antics leads to a chaotic fracas, wherein the assembled guests unwittingly mimic the Stooges' behavior, sparking a cascade of slapstick mayhem.
+At a lavish society party hosted by Richmond, the Stooges' comportment is marked by a series of comical mishaps and social blunders.
+These include sartorial hijinks and a cascade of faux pas involving grooming, culinary decorum, and theft of silverware.
+Ultimately, their inelegant dancing – marked by much falling – culminates in an exchange of slaps between Curly and his partner, an altercation between Curly and Professor Nichols, and a prolonged beating administered to Curly by Moe.

 Acknowledging defeat, Professor Richmond concedes the wager and presents a check to Professor Nichols.
-However, the attempt to smooth over the disruption with an apology to Mrs. Richmond backfires, leading to a slapstick exchange of physical retribution among the guests.
-Disillusioned by the superficiality and absurdity of high society, the Stooges opt to depart, only to be subjected to one final comedic blow from The Butler, Richmond and Nichols.
+However, the attempt to smooth over the disruption with an apology to Mrs. Richmond backfires, leading to a slapstick exchange of physical retribution among the guests, who have acquired the coarse manners of the Stooges.
+Disillusioned by the absurdity of high society, the Stooges opt to depart, only to be subjected to one final comedic blow from Richmond, Nichols, and the butler.